Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

 ## __concepts__

-Setter: A setter updates an objects attribute value when the object is under encapsulation
+**Setter:** A setter updates an objects attribute value when the object is under encapsulation

-getter: A getter retrieves an object's correct attribute value when the object is under encapsulation
+**Getter:** A getter retrieves an object's correct attribute value when the object is under encapsulation

-Polymorphism: Methods that are used in different classes that have same or different behavior
+**Polymorphism:** Methods that are used in different classes that have same or different behavior

-Overloading: Overloading is an illegal code in python.
+**Overloading:** Overloading is an illegal code in python.
 Overloading is when you have to methods in the same class with same name and parameters

-overriding: Overriding is when you have two methods in different classes with the same name and parameters
+**Overriding:** Overriding is when you have two methods in different classes with the same name and parameters

-## __Example code__
+## __Example code 2__
 ```Python
 def __str__str__(self):
     return f'User:{self.username}'